-Sen. Toomey believes that all children, regardless of their parents' income, deserve a quality education that will allow them to fulfill their potential.
-To achieve this goal, Sen. Toomey supports common-sense reforms for primary and secondary education that will help compel schools to compete for students, raising the bar for all schools, public and private.
+Senator Toomey believes that all children, regardless of their parents' income, deserve a quality education that will allow them to fulfill their potential.
+To achieve this goal, Senator Toomey supports common-sense reforms for primary and secondary education that will give parents more options and encourage schools to compete for students, raising the bar for all schools, public and private.

 A school-choice program offers parents the flexibility to choose schools that accommodate their children's unique and individual educational needs regardless of their income.
 Many states and cities around the country have already implemented successful school-choice programs, resulting in increased test scores and graduation rates.

-Charter schools offer another form of school choice, and Sen. Toomey supports giving these alternative schools the flexibility they need to prosper.
-Though publically funded, charter schools equip administrators with greater flexibility to lengthen classroom time, execute innovative teaching techniques and offer specialized educational curricula.
+Charter schools offer another form of school choice, and Senator Toomey supports giving these alternative schools the flexibility they need to prosper.
+Though publicly funded, charter schools equip administrators with greater flexibility to lengthen classroom time, execute innovative teaching techniques and offer specialized educational curricula.